 Treat yourself to a slow morning with a good book, a latté, and a yummy mini gingerbread house “mug hugger” cookie on the side.
 Mug hugger cookies are a fun way to spice up your Christmas tea, latté or any other delicious hot drink.
 They are simple and fun to make and they can double as décor!
 There are lots of gingerbread recipes you could use, but I found one that is easy and reliable.
 We’ve made many batches of these now and they’ve turned out each time!

 Note: This post may contain affiliate links that won’t change your price but may share some commission.

 Tip: The cookie cutter set I have has 3 shapes… 1 front/back shape, 1 roof shape, 1 side shape.
 You need 2 of each shape to make a house.

-Peel back the extra dough surrounding your shapes and reform to roll out again and use to make more cookies.
+6. Peel back the extra dough surrounding your shapes and reform to roll out again and use to make more cookies.

 I definitely need more practice working with icing, but the good news is that if I can do it anyone can lol!!
 The houses stuck together pretty easily and seemed to be quite sturdy when they were finished.

-The mini gingerbread house mug hugger cookies weren’t perfectly iced or decorated, but I think it actually just makes them look more rustic and charming!
+These mini gingerbread house mug hugger cookies weren’t perfectly iced or decorated, but I think it actually just makes them look more rustic and charming!

 These mini gingerbread house mug hugger cookies make the cutest and coziest winter addition to your drinks or décor.
 They would also be adorable packaged up in a little gift box as a holiday present, party favour or hostess gift!